-For more than 92 years, the Baker Institute has been focussed on research dedicated to the prevention, diagnosis and treatment of cardiovascular disease, diabetes and obesity.
+For more than 97 years, the Baker Institute has been focused on research dedicated to the prediction, prevention and treatment of cardiovascular disease, diabetes and their related disorders.
 That focus continues today but medicine is changing and so too the way we go about targeting disease.
 Globally, we are witnessing a healthcare revolution driven by scientific and technological advances in areas such as genomics and bioinformatics, enhancing our ability to more precisely diagnose disease and better target prevention and treatment.

 That’s our vision.